 This guide was not written in a classroom or a laboratory.
 It was written from dark fields beside Ontario lakes, from gravel shoulders on rural roads, from a beach I've stood on alone hundreds of times while the rest of the world slept.
 Written by someone who shoots with cameras held together with Krazy Glue, tripods salvaged from another era, and kit lenses that have no business producing the images they somehow produce.

 Some nights you will stand under a sky that moves you so completely you forget to breathe.
 Some nights you will drive an hour into the dark and come home with nothing but the quiet and the stars.
 Both nights are the right night.
 The ones that give you nothing teach you everything.
-The ones that deliver, and they will deliver — will pay off every patient hour you ever spent waiting.
+The ones that deliver, and they will deliver, will pay off every patient hour you ever spent waiting.

 I have missed more shows staying home than I have ever missed in the field.
 A thousand nights I didn't go.
 Don't be me on those nights.
 The aurora does not care what camera you're holding or how much you know about solar wind.
-Your only job is to be there.

-Happy Chasing Friends. — Sara, MadSara Images
+Happy Chasing Friends, Sara, MadSara Images

 The magic of the night sky typically happens when the sun's active regions face Earth during its 27-day axial rotation.
 To begin exploring this phenomenon, here are the key terms you'll encounter, not as homework, but as a language.
 Once you know the words, the sky starts to tell you things.